A Green Costa Rican COVID-19 Recovery: Aligning Costa Rica's Decarbonization Investments with Economic Recovery

 Gabriela Alvarado is an assistant policy researcher at RAND and a Ph.D candidate at the Pardee RAND Graduate School.
-She has an M.P.H. from the London School of Hygiene and Tropical Medicine, an M.A. in anthropology from Georgia State University, and a medical degree from the University of Costa Rica.
+She has a masters in public health from the London School of Hygiene and Tropical Medicine, a masters in anthropology from Georgia State University, and a medical degree from the University of Costa Rica.

 Maria Gabriela Alvarado and David A. Schwartz, "Zika Virus Infection in Pregnancy, Microcephaly, and Maternal and Fetal Health: What We Think, What We Know, and What We Think We Know," Archives of Pathology & Laboratory Medicine, 141(1), 2017